Pakenham line: 21st century

 In 2002, after the closure of the nearby General Motors factory in 1991, General Motors station closed permanently after 46 years of operation.
 A 2007 restructure of train ticketing in Melbourne involved the removal of Zone 3, with Zone 3 stations being re-classified to Zone 2.
-This brought the cost of train fares down, improving system accessibility to the public.

 The Pakenham line received heavy investment during the 2010s to align with the 2013 PTV Development Plan.
 A new station at Cardinia Road opened in 2012 situated between Officer and Pakenham stations.
 This is the first infill station to open on the line since 1927, with an additional station at Pakenham East expected to open in 2024 in conjunction with level crossing removal works.
 In 2018, the Pakenham East Depot opened for the newly acquired High Capacity Metro Trains.
 This depot has stabling capacity for 30 seven-car trains with train maintenance, driver training, and washing facilities present onsite.

 Announced in 2021, the Pakenham line was extended one stop east to East Pakenham.
 The extension involved the removal of the Main Street and Racecourse Road level crossings, the elevation of Pakenham station, the construction of a new station at East Pakenham and other associated safety and landscape works.
 These works were undertaken as part of the Level Crossing Removal Project.
 The rebuilt Pakenham and East Pakenham opened on 3 June 2024.